Hi, I'm Scott Griffy.

 -- Introduction --

 I've done a lot of various computer-related stuff in my life.
 Currently, I'm very interested in applied and theoretical cryptography and how to use it to solve societal and technical problems.
-Specifically, I've recently been working with randomizable signatures.
+Specifically, I've recently been working with randomizable signatures and lattices.

 -- Education/Jobs --